enaut/pslink/README.md

 The pslink binary can be downloaded from the latest release at: https://github.com/enaut/pslink/releases

-These binaries are selfcontained and should run on any linux 64bit sy"stem.
+These binaries are self contained and should run on any linux 64bit sy"stem.
 Just put them where you like them to be and make them executable.
 A sample install might be:

 ```bash
 # mkdir -p /opt/pslink